Auto-ICL: In-Context Learning without Human Supervision: Results

-{\bf 2)} In retrieving methods, instruction-only approaches consistently outperform demonstration-only and demonstration-plus-instruction methods, except for arithmetic tasks.
-This highlights the effectiveness of instructions in fine-tuning the model's performance and guiding its problem-solving capabilities.
-Since the source of information remains the same (i.e., retrieved data), the repetitive usage of the same information in different formats (i.e., demonstration-plus-instruction) does not necessarily enhance the model's problem-solving abilities compared to the sole use of instructions.
+{\bf In retrieving methods, instruction approaches consistently outperform demonstration and demonstration-plus-instruction methods in Table \ref{table:main}.} This highlights the effectiveness of instructions in fine-tuning the model’s performance and guiding its problem-solving capabilities.
+Since the source of information remains the same (i.e., retrieved data), the repetitive usage of the same information in different formats (i.e., demonstration-plus-instruction) does not necessarily enhance the model’s problem-solving ability.

-{\bf 3)} In generating methods, combining demonstration and instruction proved to be more effective than the independent use of either instructions or demonstrations.
-Given that the information from a single question, $q$, may be limited, it can be inferred that expressing limited information in different formats—such as demonstration-plus-instruction—can enrich and extend the information used to address the question $q$.
+{ \bf In generating methods, demonstration-plus-instruction outperformes instruction-only and demonstration-only approaches in Table \ref{table:main}.} Combining demonstration and instruction proved to be more effective in generating methods than the independent use of instructions or demonstrations.
+Given that the information from a single question, q, may be limited, it can be inferred that expressing limited information in different formats—such as demonstration-plus-instruction—can enrich and extend the information used to address question $q$.